bwilso1/python-sql/README.txt

 ==== Setup ====
 this program assumes 'project insertion script v3.sql' has already been run.
+And that mysql database has been installed.

 ==== Usage: ====